-A couple of minutes before your “Online” appointment time, you should log into WCOnline and click on your appointment.
+A couple of minutes before your “Online” appointment time, log into WCOnline and click on your appointment.
 You will see a box at the top titled “For Zoom Online Conferences” that will include a Zoom link to your session.
-Click that link and wait for your consultant to welcome you in through the waiting room. **There is a second box on the appointment page that invites you to “Start or Join an Online Meeting,” but please disregard that option.
+Click that link and wait for your consultant to welcome you in through the waiting room. (**There is a second box on the appointment page that invites you to “Start or Join an Online Meeting,” but please disregard that option.)

 1. Close other browsers and anything else that might be interfering with your internet connection.